bitorhugo/siu/README.md

 - `src/main`: the folder to maintain source code
 - `src/test`: the folder to maintain code tests
 - `lib`: the folder to maintain dependencies
+- `UML`: the folder to maintain Unified Modeling Language diagrams

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.